-Both companies are united in their commitment to improve the self administration experience and outcomes for patients, while helping pharmaceutical partners mitigate risks and minimise time to market with proven technical, regulatory and manufacturing expertise.
+Both companies are united in their commitment to improving the self-administration experience and outcomes for patients while helping pharmaceutical partners mitigate risks and minimize time to market with proven technical, regulatory, and manufacturing expertise.

 THE SORREL WEARABLE DRUG DELIVERY DEVICE PLATFORM

 The Sorrel wearable drug delivery device platform is designed to provide both a patient-centric and partner-focused solution for the self-administration of large volume and high-viscosity medications.
 The prefilled and preloaded configuration encourages adherence to treatment therapies while reducing the risk of medication errors.
 The incorporation of multiple smart sensors and indicators further guarantees patients a successful self-administration experience.